 - Ethnicity, race, nationality, migration, displacement, and refugeehood

-- Age (including childhood and old age)
+- Age (including childhood, youth, and old age)

-For examples of past reports I have produced, please visit my academia.edu page, where I have made available all the consultancy reports that commissioning agencies allowed me to publish:For a full list of the titles of my publications, please email me (I will of course not communicate confidential reports, nor any details about the query and commissioning agency for these, but can provide the full list of titles).
+For examples of past reports I have produced, please visit my academia.edu page, where I have made available all the consultancy reports that commissioning agencies have allowed me to publish:For a full list of the titles of my publications, please email me (I will of course not communicate confidential reports, nor any details about the query and commissioning agency for these, but can provide the full list of titles).